 I want to see fitness programming move into the arena of offering measurable, observable, repeatable evidence of efficacy, efficiency, and safety. -Greg Glassman

-Greg Glassman is the founder (with Lauren Glassman) of CrossFit, Inc. and CrossFit Santa Cruz and is the publisher of the CrossFit Journal.
+Greg Glassman is the Founder of CrossFit, Inc. and Crossfit Santa Cruz and is the publisher of the CrossFit Journal.
+He is a former competitive gymnast and has been a fitness trainer and conditioning coach since the early 1980s.